expresspigeon/blog/src/content/kb/editor/creating-and-editing-newsletter.md

 ![](images/Selection_454.png)

-Upon entering the editor you’ll find a single row highlighted with a "Set Content Type" button which essentially forces you to choose from the content options on the left.
+Upon entering the editor you’ll find a single row highlighted with a "Set Content Type" button.
+Clicking this button essentially forces you to choose from the content options on the left.

 ## Content Structure

+Watch this short video for an overview of content structure:

 <iframe src="https://player.vimeo.com/video/174626725" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>